fleetdm/fleet/handbook/business-operations/ceo-handbook.md

 The day before the All Hands, Mike will prepare slides that reflect the CEO vision and focus.

 ### Calendar audit
 As Fleet grows, time management for the CEO is more essential.
-Charlie will audit the CEOs calendar and set meeting notes for calls with external attendees.
+The EA to the CEO will audit the CEOs calendar and set meeting notes for calls with external attendees.
 In the notes document include:
   1. LinkedIn profile link of all outside participants
   2. Company profile link